Connect and Communicate Day Out

-The AAC (Alternative and Augmentative Communication) Day Out offers kids and teenagers the opportunity to enhance their communications skills through the functional use of their AAC system.
+The Connect and Communicate Day Out offers kids and teenagers the opportunity to enhance their communications skills through the functional use of their AAC (Alternative and Augmentative Communication) system.

 The program provides a motivating, enjoyable and social group environment for participants to model and observe the use of AAC devices in different scenarios and environments.
 Kids and teens develop specific skills training for the AAC user and their communication partners in a group setting.